gerritnowald/FRITZSmartEnergy210_Gmail_Logger/README.md

 python digitalize_temperature.py
 ```

-Use `analysis.ipynb` to create graphs.
+Use the Jupyter notebook `analysis.ipynb` to create graphs.

 ## Acknowledgements